gitbucket/gitbucket/doc/build.md

 Then access `http://localhost:8080/` in your browser.
 The default administrator account is `root` and password is `root`.

-Source code modifications are detected and a reloaded happens automatically.
+Source code modifications are detected and a reloading happens automatically.
 You can modify the logging configuration by editing `src/main/resources/logback-dev.xml`.

 Build war file
 --------

-To build war file, run the following command:
+To build a war file, run the following command:

 ```shell
 $ sbt package